enpace/ilias-chatserver-docker/README.md

 ### Using a proxy with HTTP basic auth and certificates

-This is a complete example illustrating the use with a reverse proxy and encryption inside a network managed by docker-compose.
+This is an almost complete example [FIXME: nginx config for connection upgrade might be missing] illustrating the use with a reverse proxy and encryption inside a network managed by docker-compose.
 Please replace `$VIRTUAL_HOST` with an actual host name.

 ```
 # Copy https://raw.githubusercontent.com/uni-halle/ilias-chatserver-docker/develop/.env.example to your working directory and adjust the values or use the template above.